Energy-Driven Adaptive Visual Token Pruning for Efficient Vision-Language Models: Method

-This energy decomposition allows us to analyze the information density of an image through the lens of spectral concentration.
-Images with high redundancy exhibit a steep spectral decay, where a few components dominate the total energy, whereas complex scenes with dense information yield a flatter spectrum, indicating that information is dispersed across a wider range of components.
+where \(n = \min(n_v, d_v)\) denotes the total number of singular values.
+This energy decomposition enables us to characterize the information density of an image in terms of spectral concentration.
+Highly redundant images, e.g., simple case in Figure~\ref{fig:compare_example} exhibit a rapidly decaying spectrum, with only a few principal components accounting for most of the total energy.
+In contrast, complex scenes, e.g., hard case in Figure~\ref{fig:compare_example} containing densely distributed information produce a flatter spectrum, suggesting that their information is spread across a broader range of components.

-The rate of spectral decay provides a quantitative measure of image-specific information density.
-To effectively utilize this property, we introduce an energy preservation criterion that serves as an information floor for the pruning process.
-To ensure that the pruned visual sequence maintains sufficient semantic integrity for complex reasoning, we define a preservation target, $\tau$, which represents the cumulative fraction of the total energy that must be retained.

-This threshold acts as a safeguard; in images where the spectrum is flat, the energy is distributed across many components, requiring a larger subset to satisfy the target.
-Conversely, in redundant scenes where the energy is concentrated in a few dominant components, the target is met with a significantly smaller budget.
-The adaptive relationship between image complexity and its spectral energy distribution is visualized in Fig. \ref{fig:sv}, where the adaptive rank $k^{*}$ is determined by the cumulative energy preservation threshold $\tau$.

-To bridge the gap between this theoretical energy analysis and a practical inference budget, we first determine the raw adaptive rank $k_{raw}$ as the minimum number of components necessary to meet or exceed the energy preservation threshold $\tau$:

-While $k_{raw}$ represents the ideal information-centric budget, practical deployment requires reasonable boundary constraints to maintain stability within the LLM.
-Thus, the finalized optimal rank $k^*$ is obtained by clamping $k_{raw}$ between a predefined minimum $k_{min}$ and maximum $k_{max}$, as detailed in Algorithm \ref{alg:energy_rank}.

-This adaptive mechanism is illustrated in Fig. \ref{fig:e-adaprune}, where we contrast our approach with the static paradigm of FastV \cite{fastv}.
-Unlike static methods that fix a budget $k$ regardless of content, \sys{} dynamically modulates the pruning ratio $\rho$ based on the input's intrinsic energy.
-In this framework, $\tau$ functions as a global hyperparameter that guarantees a consistent level of information preservation across heterogeneous datasets, while the actual number of tokens $k^*$ adapts to the complexity of each input instance.
-Once $k^*$ is calculated, it serves as the dynamic cut-off point for the importance rankings provided by the integrated selection heuristic.
-For instance, when combined with FastV \cite{fastv}, $k^*$ replaces the static $k$ to truncate tokens based on attention scores, while in the context of VisionZip \cite{visionzip}, it adaptively modulates the number of dominant tokens based on the observed spectral decay.